-- Duplex arterial ultrasound: first line study for all indications - CTA or MRA neck: when EITHER of the following applies: - Duplex arterial ultrasound cannot be performed or is nondiagnostic - Duplex arterial ultrasound shows moderate to severe stenosis or occlusion

-In the absence of symptoms, multiple high-quality evidence-based guidelines do not recommend screening for high-grade carotid stenosis in low or average risk patients.25-27 The U.S. Preventive Services Task Force does not recommend screening for asymptomatic carotid artery stenosis in the general adult population, as there is no direct evidence that screening reduces stroke mortality or morbidity and low-level evidence that the harms of screening may outweigh the benefits, with the 30-day risk of post-revascularization stroke slightly higher than the absolute stroke risk reduction from screening.
+- Duplex arterial ultrasound: first line study for all indications - CTA or MRA neck: above criteria are met and EITHER of the following applies: - Duplex arterial ultrasound cannot be performed or is nondiagnostic - Duplex arterial ultrasound shows moderate to severe stenosis or occlusion for asymptomatic carotid artery stenosis in the general adult population, as there is no direct evidence that screening reduces stroke mortality or morbidity and low-level evidence that the harms of screening may outweigh the benefits, with the 30-day risk of post-revascularization stroke slightly higher than the absolute stroke risk reduction from screening.
 However, the recommendations are inconsistent with regard to screening of high-risk patients, which include patients with history of neck irradiation.